sdruskat/pepperModules-FLExModules/README.md

 As *FLExText* files can contain `n` documents (corresponding to the XML element `interlinear-text`).
 However, files with more than one `interlinear-text` element cannot currently be processed by the FLExImporter.

+# Development workflow

+THe development workflow for this project tries to merge Gitflow and use of the Maven Release Plugin:

+1. Create a branch and do work.
+When the work is done, merge back into `master` *without creating a new tag* (tagging is done via the Maven Release Plugin).
+2. Run `mvn release:prepare` and `mvn release:perform` which will create the SCM (git) tag and pushes to the repository on Github.
+3. Add anything that's needed to the GitHub release, update the DOI in the README (prereserve on Zenodo), publish the GitHub release, and update the Zenodo release.